Five Pennsylvania driving laws you might be breaking - NewsBreak

-PENNSYLVANIA (WHTM) — Driving is a part of life for many Pennsylvanians in order to get to work or places they want to visit in their spare time.
-3 indicted in stolen beer scheme in Youngstown
+PENNSYLVANIA (WHTM) — Driving is a part of life for many Pennsylvanians.
+To get to work, or to get to places when want to visit in our spare time.

-There are many laws in place that protect drivers and make sure that people are driving safely.
+But, there are many laws in place that protect you and the other drivers around you and make sure that people are driving safely.
 But, sometimes, people break these laws without even knowing them.

 Here are five laws that Pennsylvania drivers could be breaking without even knowing.